mandelsoft/kipxe/README.md

 The mapping of requests to served resources is controlled by three kinds of
 elements:

-- *Matcher* elements describe matches based on requset metadata.
+- *Matcher* elements describe matches based on request metadata.
 Every matcher refers to a *Profile* for describing available resources
 - *Profile* elements provide a list of supported resource paths and maps those paths to *Resource* elements
 - *Resource* elements describe content, either as inline content or based on URLs.
-Resources may be futhermore processed incorporating the metadata before seving their content.
+Resources may be futhermore processed incorporating the metadata before sevring their content.

 This resolving of requests is a five step approach:
 1) Map the request to some metadata by an optional [*Discovery API*](#the-discovery-api)